juice-shop/pwning-juice-shop/part3/translation.md

 # Helping with translations

 The user interface of OWASP Juice Shop is fully translated into several languages.
-For many other languages there is a partial translation
+For many more languages there is a partial translation
 available:

 ![Language selection dropdown](img/languages.png)